-Warning: Boot Capacitor Extra Charge.
+Warning: Boot capacitor extra charge.
 Systems that do not use Schottky diodes might show big negative spikes on the phase pin.
 This spike can be limited as well as the positive spike but has an additional consequence: it causes the bootstrap capacitor to be over-charged.
 This extra-charge can cause, in the worst case condition of maximum input voltage and during particular transients, that boot-to-phase voltage overcomes the abs. max. ratings also causing device failures.
-It is then suggested in this cases to limit this extracharge by adding a small resistor in series to the boot diode (one resistor can be enough for all the three diodes if placed upstream the diode anode, See Figure 26) and by using standard and low-capacitive diodes.
+It is then suggested in this cases to limit this extracharge by adding a small resistor in series to the boot diode (one resistor can be enough for all the three diodes if placed upstream the diode anode, See Figure 28) and by using standard and low-capacitive diodes.

-Figure 26.
-Power connections and related connections layout (same for all phases).
+Figure 28.
+Power connections and related connections layout (same for all phases)

-Remote Buffer Connection must be routed as parallel nets from the FBG/FBR pins to the load in order to avoid the pick-up of any common mode noise.
+Remote sensing connection must be routed as parallel nets from the FB/VSEN pins to the load in order to avoid the pick-up of any common mode noise.
 Connecting these pins in points far from the load will cause a non-optimum load regulation, increasing output tolerance.

 Locate current reading components close to the device.
 The PCB traces connecting the reading point must use dedicated nets, routed as parallel traces in order to avoid the pick-up of any common mode noise.
 It's also important to avoid any offset in the measurement and, to get a better precision, to connect the traces as close as possible to the sensing elements.
 Symmetrical layout is also suggested.
-Small filtering capacitor can be added, near the controller, between V{OUT} and SGND, on the CSx- line when reading across inductor to allow higher layout flexibility.
+Small filtering capacitor can be added, near the controller, between V{OUT} and SGND, on the CSx- line to allow higher layout flexibility.

-25 Embedding L6714 - Based VR
+25 Embedding L6713A - based VR